mariumtapal/website/content/project/marium-bakes/index.md

 ---

 I have created (currently a WIP) a baking website using `rmarkdown`, HTML, and CSS, that houses my favourite tried-and-tested recipes.
 It is hosted via GitHub Pages.

+Update: The website is now based on Quarto (but still some R Markdown)!